 When we slice goodness into utility, quality, and morality, we find the going easy until our efforts reach morality.
 At that point, the path forward forks into so many twists that one would need an expert to sort them out.
 But that is a blow to good sense, for following some systematic mode of moral choosing honors the uniquely human capacity for preference that marks our days like the ticking of a clock.
 Choosing and following a moral code cannot guarantee our happiness.
 Life is too capricious to think so.
 But not choosing or not following it guarantees frustration and confusion that tend to dissatisfaction.
 Since forming preference seems to be the universal human condition, we might begin by seeking a universal moral system.

 This disharmony is more than a social problem, though.
-At least in part because no personalized moral system has achieved public consensus, persons find themselves thrown upon their own resources for direction, absorbing as persons always have a sense of perspective from the culture to guide their efforts to systematize their private morality but receiving no consistent guidance (see “Cultural Consensus“).
+At least in part because no personalized moral system has achieved public consensus, persons find themselves thrown upon their own resources for direction, absorbing as persons always have a sense of perspective from their many cultures to guide their efforts to systematize their private morality but receiving no consistent guidance (see “Cultural Consensus“).
 On the contrary, public disarray only encourages a private one, and persons respond with either unconscious agreement or active resistance depending on their level of awareness.
-Though social media allows at least the illusion of living in a community of like minds, the reality of private moral choice seems to fork into choices that privilege belief.
-That may be a sustainable choice in private life, depending on the quality of the belief, but it must fail in public life unless exercised in an authoritarian culture, and that ship has long sailed (see “My Argument in Brief”).
+Though social media allows at least the illusion of living in a community of like minds, the reality of private moral choice seems to fork into choices that privilege belief (see “Knowledge, Trust, and Belief”).
+That may be a sustainable choice in private life, depending on the quality of the belief, but it must fail in public life unless exercised in trust to an authoritarian culture, and that ship has long sailed (see “My Argument in Brief”).

 When belief concerns absolutist morality, it finds moral guidance in private belief or public religious authority.
 A private morality cannot resolve conflicts with other persons who operate from other beliefs or other axioms of morality that do not privilege belief.
 For that reason, revelation is almost invariably transmuted into a trust in authority as a public warrant for belief, trust being an appeal to public confidence (see “Authority, Trust, and Knowledge”).
 The believer surrenders her moral agency, her capacity to rationally arbitrate preference, to the authority who conveys moral truth as a categorical certainty not open to question or dispute (see “Religion and Truth”).
 This has proved a very strong means of resolving moral conflict in univocal cultures wherein the authority is fully embraced.
 But as it relies only on trust, what appears strong is easily broken once competing authority or individual moral agency is considered as alternative (see “The Fragility of Religious Authority”).
 Such is now the case, so the act of moral transference that gives authority its power in homogeneous religious cultures is only half-heartedly granted in diverse ones such as we now see in Western polities.
 Since only one source can steer moral choosing, the rational agent typically views allegiance to authority as an entirely provisional surrender always subject to revocation.
 So authority of any stripe is unlikely to provide moral unanimity or more than superficial private guidance to persons in our culture who accept it.